 Looking forward as the organization makes these plans for the future we have created the building fund project.
 Our future vision is to create a state of the art multi-functional facility with all the latest in technology.
 Having the capabilities to teach and share beekeeping and agriculture in many different capacities.
 The building may also be used for programs, gatherings, and other functions.
 Located in Lorain County, in the Village of Wellington preferably, at the Lorain County Fairgrounds possibly, who knows the direction this may go once we get more energy behind the plan.
 Stay tuned and please partner with us, become a member, donate today and help the honeybees!

+We are a 501C3 organization and we thank you for all your support.
 If you have any questions regarding this program and ways to support it, please feel free to contact Sheila St. Clair, Building Fund Director for more information.

 LCBA Mission Statement "To Promote Beekeeping through Education, Cooperation, or any other Efficient Means"

 Your support and contributions will enable us to meet our goals.
 Your generous donation will fund our Building Fund.

 Sign up to hear from us about beekeeping events and fundraising adventures.

 Copyright © 2023 Lorain County Beekeepers Association - All Rights Reserved.